Interactive Pipelines#

 Exercise#

-above to access the current slider value.
+Try moving the slider around and rerunning the mag_slider.value above to access the current slider value.
 As you can see, you can easily get the value of any widget to use in subsequent cells, but you’d need to re-run any cell that accesses that value for it to get updated.
-Getting output to update automatically is where .rx
+Getting output to update automatically is where .rx comes in.

-Panel .rx
+Panel .rx#

-expressions provide an easy way to connect widgets directly into an expression you want to control.
+.rx expressions provide an easy way to connect widgets directly into an expression you want to control.

 First, let’s read in our data: